CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 plot_u(ctx, u, 200, 200, bdata=bdata, colorbar=:none)
 ```

 To apply boundary conditions to a stiffness/mass matrix, use the `applyBCS` function.
+Note
-Note that `assembleStiffnessMatrix` and `assembleMassMatrix` take a `bdata` argument that does this internally.
+that both `assemble` functions take a `bdata` argument that does this internally.

 ## Plotting and Videos